rogu2/peeps-api/README.md

 All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact rguempel@gmail.com.

 ## Acknowledgments
-Special thanks to Brad Traversey for his exceptional React course.
+Special thanks to Brad Traversy for his exceptional React program.